-Improving quality and quality control using lab software
+Improving quality and quality control using LIMS software in your lab

-One of the main reasons many labs use a LIMS is to improve quality.
+The main purpose of a LIMS for many labs is to improve quality.
 This is not just limited to data quality but also quality across products and service delivery.
 The software helps to do this in several ways by:

 - providing data management tools that help validate and standardise your information